formigone/full-stack-coding-exercise/README.md

 ## Exercise Overview
 The site - an individual gas station - is the most atomic piece of the GSTV business model - it is at the core of everything we do.
 Our hardware is installed at the site, advertisers purchase impressions at a site level, and schedules are generated on a per-site basis.
 Thus, keeping accurate information about a site is essential successful business operations.

-We are asking you to build out the functionality to create, edit and view flags for a given site.
+We are asking you to build out the client and server-side functionality to create, edit and view flags for a given site.
 GSTV uses flags as a way to identify sites of particular importance - we may be doing research at the site, it may be near a key advertisers' offices, or our CEO may be taking clients for a site visit.
 Knowing which sites are flagged helps us focus and prioritize if something has gone wrong.

 **Some things to keep in mind**
 * A site may have multiple flags